 We offer a range of daily teacher led and external sports after school clubs.
-The current list includes Rugby, Gymnastics, Tennis, Cricket, Football, Brainbuilders, Art, Orchestra, Violin, Cookery, Lego Challenge, Sewing, Playdoh Sculpture, Dance, Singing and Mindfulness.
+The current list includes Rugby, Gymnastics, Tennis, Cricket, Football, Musical Theatre, Art, Orchestra, Violin, Cookery, Lego Challenge, Origami, Playdoh Sculpture, Dance, Yoga and Chess.

 Our music provision is excellent.
 A well-qualified specialist teacher offers every child two lessons of music a week in addition to a selection of rare extra-curricular musical opportunities.
 Every child in Year 2 learns a musical instrument and the children’s passion for music is reflected in our well attended weekly orchestra, violin, and recorder clubs.
 The opportunity to sing in a choir, with solos and part singing on offer in addition to the performance on an instrument is vital to the success that the children enjoy enabling confidence to blossom.
 An annual visit to the Barbican to participate in a workshop with the LSO and our own Music Festival annually involving 200 children from 6 other schools are examples of two further highlights in the school calendar.